wamp-proto/wamp-proto/wep/wep001/README.md

-# Incorporation of the WAMP DAO
+# WEP001 - Administration of the WAMP DAO